 - Hooked branches must be hooked into the center pole and removed when taking down the tree.

 The final decision you need to make before striking out on a shopping trip is whether you want the lights already installed or if you plan to add your own lights after you have your tree setup.
 You can opt for white, colored lights, or a mixture of the two.
 For trees that come pre-lit, some of them have color change options (especially prominent in fiber optic trees), though most of them are either white or colored lights.
 Pay attention to how many lights are included with a pre-lit tree to be sure you are satisfied with the lighting and the amount of light it's going to produce.
 If you're buying lights, it's recommend that a Christmas tree should have 300 lights for every foot of height.
 If you're buying a larger fake Christmas tree, its best to find longer strands of Christmas lights so you don't have to work with extension cords or multiple outlets.

 LED vs. Incandescent

 Most Christmas lights come as small LED bulbs, though you can still find strands of incandescent bulbs around.
 There are a couple of differences in LED and incandescent lights beyond LED lights burning cooler.
-According to Commercial Christmas Decorations, the advantage of incandescent lights is the strand will continue to light even when bulbs burn out, while some LED strands fail altogether when one link in the chain is broken.
+For one, the advantage of incandescent lights is the strand will continue to light even when bulbs burn out, while some LED strands fail altogether when one link in the chain is broken.
 Similarly, LED bulbs don't really burn out in the way that incandescent bulbs do - they dim over their lifespan.
 On the whole, LED bulbs burn brighter and are more energy efficient than incandescent bulbs are, hence their massive popularity.

 A few companies, like Balsam Hill, offer a sample kit you can purchase for a nominal fee, if you're not completely sold on one type of artificial Christmas tree.
-The kit contains end branches of each type of tree the company sells.
+The kit contains end branches of each type of tree that the company sells.
 There are also a few other things to consider before making a purchase.

-By taking time to understand what you can expect when purchasing an artificial Christmas tree, you can take advantage of tips and tricks to find the best fit for your home.
-This knowledge ensures you'll end up with a tree your family will enjoy for many Christmas seasons.
+By taking time to understand what you can expect when purchasing an artificial Christmas tree, you can take advantage of these tips and tricks to find the best fit for your home.
+This knowledge ensures that you'll end up with a tree you and your family will enjoy for many Christmas seasons to come.